Time Tracker for Linux

 You can use Timetracker in a browser — but a native Linux app has real advantages for people who spend most of their day at a computer.

-Lives in your system tray, launches at login.
-No browser tab to manage, no risk of accidentally closing it.
-Your timer keeps running in the background.
+Lives in the system tray on GNOME, KDE, or your tiling WM of choice and starts at login.
+No browser tab to manage — your timer keeps running in the background.

 One Click Away

-Click the tray icon to switch activities instantly.
-No searching through browser tabs or bookmarks.
+Click the tray icon to switch activities instantly, without hunting through browser tabs.
 The tracker is always one click from wherever you are.

 Install from terminal